Planning for Retirement

 Members of the Saskatchewan Teachers’ Superannuation Plan should contact the Saskatchewan Teachers’ Superannuation Commission.

 Step 2- Gather the necessary documents.

-- A copy of the letter from your employing school board accepting your resignation and indicating the effective date.
+- A copy of the letter from your employing school division accepting your resignation and indicating the effective date.
 (Applicants are encouraged to forward their forms to their pension plan while waiting to receive this letter, in order to begin the application process.)